Atchett/gatsby-plugin-gdpr-cookies/README.md

       resolve: `gatsby-plugin-gdpr-cookies`,
       options: {
         googleAnalytics: {
-          trackingId: 'YOUR_GOOGLE_ANALYTICS_TRACKING_ID', // leave empty if you want to disable the tracker
+          trackingId: "YOUR_GOOGLE_ANALYTICS_TRACKING_ID", // leave empty if you want to disable the tracker
-          cookieName: 'gatsby-gdpr-google-analytics', // default
+          cookieName: "gatsby-gdpr-google-analytics", // default
           anonymize: true, // default
-          allowAdFeatures: false // default
+          allowAdFeatures: false, // default
         },
         googleTagManager: {
-          trackingId: 'YOUR_GOOGLE_TAG_MANAGER_TRACKING_ID', // leave empty if you want to disable the tracker
+          trackingId: "YOUR_GOOGLE_TAG_MANAGER_TRACKING_ID", // leave empty if you want to disable the tracker
-          cookieName: 'gatsby-gdpr-google-tagmanager', // default
+          cookieName: "gatsby-gdpr-google-tagmanager", // default
-          dataLayerName: 'dataLayer', // default
+          dataLayerName: "dataLayer", // default
         },
         facebookPixel: {
-          pixelId: 'YOUR_FACEBOOK_PIXEL_ID', // leave empty if you want to disable the tracker
+          pixelId: "YOUR_FACEBOOK_PIXEL_ID", // leave empty if you want to disable the tracker
-          cookieName: 'gatsby-gdpr-facebook-pixel', // default
+          cookieName: "gatsby-gdpr-facebook-pixel", // default
         },
         tikTokPixel: {
-          pixelId: 'YOUR_TIKTOK_PIXEL_ID', // leave empty if you want to disable the tracker
+          pixelId: "YOUR_TIKTOK_PIXEL_ID", // leave empty if you want to disable the tracker
-          cookieName: 'gatsby-gdpr-tiktok-pixel', // default
+          cookieName: "gatsby-gdpr-tiktok-pixel", // default
         },
         hotjar: {
-          hjid: 'YOUR_HOTJAR_ID',
+          hjid: "YOUR_HOTJAR_ID",
-          hjsv: 'YOUR_HOTJAR_SNIPPET_VERSION',
+          hjsv: "YOUR_HOTJAR_SNIPPET_VERSION",
-          cookieName: 'gatsby-gdpr-hotjar', // default
+          cookieName: "gatsby-gdpr-hotjar", // default
         },
         linkedin: {
-          trackingId: 'YOUR_LINKEDIN_TRACKING_ID', // leave empty if you want to disable the tracker
+          trackingId: "YOUR_LINKEDIN_TRACKING_ID", // leave empty if you want to disable the tracker
-          cookieName: 'gatsby-gdpr-linked-in', // default
+          cookieName: "gatsby-gdpr-linked-in", // default
         },
         // defines the environments where the tracking should be available  - default is ["production"]
-        environments: ['production', 'development']
+        environments: ["production", "development"],
       },
     },
   ],